Judy Audas, DNAP, APRN, CRNA

-This is a completed Graduate Reference form that can be found here.
+This is a completed Graduate Reference form.
 Once complete, it should be sent to the Office of Graduate Education.
 Suggested recommenders include: Nurse Manager; Professor; APRN, preferably CRNA; or MD.

-What is a Goal Statement: Please refer to the Tips for Writing Graduate School Admission Essays/Personal Statements found here.
+What is a Goal Statement: Please refer to the Tips for Writing Graduate School Admission Essays/Personal Statements.
 Your Goal Statement should be less than 500 words and upon completion should be submitted directly to the Office of Graduate Education.